Stocks waver on Wall Street; big tech firms weigh on indexes

 Investors are hoping that more data showing inflation easing means the Federal Reserve can be less aggressive about raising interest rates to get it under control.
 Economists expect the Fed to raise its benchmark lending rate in December, but by only a half a percentage point following four hikes of 0.75 percentage points, three times the usual margin.

+Economists expect overall retails sales to grow 0.9% in October, according to FactSet, after remaining flat in September.
+The report, though, is not adjusted for inflation and sales growth could be attributed to higher prices on everything from food to clothing.

-Several big retailers are reporting their latest financial results this week.
+Additional insight into consumer spending could come from several big retailers when they report their latest financial results this week.
 Home Depot and Walmart report earnings on Tuesday.
 Target reports its results on Wednesday and Macy's reports results on Thursday.

 Yuri Kageyama and Matt Ott contributed to this report.